kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 |**suffix**| add `.*` to the beginning; in negative lookahead add `\s` to the end | /suffix.ico | .*/suffix.ico | (?!.*/suffix.ico\s) |
 |**regex**| no changes to be made | /anything.* | /anything.* | (?!/anything.*) |

-When the configuration is ready please create the ApiRule object and test if the service is working as expected on the new host.
+When the configuration is ready please create the APIRule object and test if the service is working as expected on the new host.
 It should work exactly the same on both hosts.

 3. Remove Api resource and dependant resources